 Patients or their family members may notice a mass on the neck, or one may be discovered during routine examination.
 A neck mass may be painless or painful depending on the cause.
 When a neck mass is painless, much time may pass before patients seek medical care.

-There are many causes of neck mass, including infectious, cancerous, and congenital causes (see Table 3: Approach to the Patient With Nasal and Pharyngeal Symptoms: Some Causes of Neck Mass).
+There are many causes of neck mass, including infectious, cancerous, and congenital causes (see Table: Some Causes of Neck Mass).

 The most common causes in younger patients include the following: